Atlantic flyingfish: Distribution and habitat

 Atlantic flyingfish rarely occur outside of these coastal waters and show a strong preference for shallow areas.
-Consistently, C. melanurus tends to live in warm tropical waters and generally does not go further than about 640 kilometers (400 miles) away from the shoreline.
+Consistently, C. melanurus tends to live in warm tropical waters and generally do not go further than about 640 km away from the shoreline.

 In the western Atlantic, they are known to live in Gulf Stream waters from Massachusetts south to Brazil.
-They are found in the Caribbean Sea and around the Antilles while in the north, they are found off the coast of Canada.
+They are found in the Caribbean Sea and around the Antilles, while in the north, they are found off the coast of Canada.
 Off Africa, Atlantic flyingfish are known from Senegal to Liberia and have been reported from São Tomé and Príncipe.
 They are especially abundant off the coast of North Carolina and other nearby regions of the Atlantic Ocean.